ImogenWren/labview-elements-csv-logging/README.md

 Each module has several configurable options to make this approach flexible enough to use in all kinds of projects.
 Individual modules (Vis) are detailed below

 ## Logfile Path Builder
-_Allows the user to select a filepath for the log file, either manually or by selecting a folder relative to the application, or VI directory-
+_Allows the user to select a filepath for the log file, either manually or by selecting a folder relative to the application, or VI directory_
 #### Example Implementation
 ![image](https://github.com/ImogenWren/labview-elements-csv-logging/assets/97303986/652bb8cf-c8bd-4f9e-91aa-6140913db58d)